Sultanc/mma-discord-bot/README.md

 3- ```npm install discord.js```

-4- copy your bot token in the config.js file you can change the bot command prefix in the same file aswell .
+4- copy your bot token in the config.json file you can change the bot command prefix in the same file aswell .

-- it takes the bot from 14s to 24s to pull the screenshot please don't spam it .
+- it takes the bot an average of 10s to 15s to pull the screenshot please don't spam it ...
+- if the bot throws an error restart the bot
 ------------------------------------
 **Usage:**